 I'll be the first to admit the upgrade isn't going to happen every time.
 Heck, this is the first time either of us have experienced a hotel upgrade in our lives and we don't expect it to ever happen again.
 But it definitely contributed to us falling in love with the idea of a staycation.

-Use the upgrade option if you feel the price is worth it (or if you really want to impress your loved one).
+Use the upgrade option if you feel the price is worth it.
 If neither of you are fussed about your room's positioning save that cash for something else.
 Instead, the two of you can still romance it up by catching the view from the lobby windows, restaurant or spa/gym area as most 5-star hotels position these for panoramic views.

 As for upgrade tips?
 I apologise because I have none.
 I maintain in this case we were just lucky.